Lakssh/CucumberBDDFramework/README.md

 ## Configuration related to automation design

+This is a hybrid framework buit using different component - Selenium with Java Binding , TestNG , Cucumber , Page Object Model , Singleton and factory design pattern with extent report

 1. Property files in src/test/resources/ path
 	-Application url and other application related properties are maintained in GlobalSettings.properties file -Extent , cucumber reporting configs maintained in corresponding property files